-It’s hard to believe that it’s almost time to be celebrating the start of 2017, which, in these parts, means it’s also time for the Quintessential Guide to Champagne 2016 edition.
-Champagne is a wonderful way to celebrate throughout the year but of course there is no more traditional time to indulge than on New Year’s Eve.
+It’s always hard to believe when a year comes to a close.
+And as the new one approaches, it also means it’s time for the Quintessential Guide to Champagne 2017 edition.
+While I believe champagne is wonderful at any time of the year, there is no more traditional time to indulge than on New Year’s Eve.
+Let’s kick off New Year’s Eve in style with Cary Grant popping some bubbly for Ingrid Bergman (waiting in the bedroom beyond) in her fabulous London flat in Indiscreet.
 If you’ve ever wondered the how and why of champagne, read on and if you’ve visited this discussion in the past, you can hop to the end for some drinking suggestions with several new additions for this year.
-While perhaps no one drank champagne more stylishly than Nick and Nora,

 As you may know, in order to be called Champagne the wine must be produced within the boundaries of the Champagne Region in France.
 This Region was delineated many generations ago and must be adhered to with strict regulations.
 Therefore, when you look at the prices of Champagne and wonder why they are so high, you must realize all the many factors that go into the making of that final bottle.